MAT7TT/sda/README.md

 other valid board sizes.
 The main weakness is that scenario setup is still hardcoded in the infrastructure layer.
 This is acceptable for demonstrating but future versions could load scenarios from user input or a configured file.
 I would also add more full-game combination tests.
-THe current tests covers rules and validation but more end-to-end scenarios would give confidence all variations work together.
+The current tests covers rules and validation but more end-to-end scenarios would give confidence all variations work together.

 ## 10. Running The Application